-There was a positive approach to reducing restrictive practices and promoting a restraint-free environment in this centre.
-A register of restrictive practices in use was maintained in the centre.
-The centre had reduced its use of bedrails from 19 in 2023 to 10 bedrails in use on the day of inspection.
+There was a positive and proactive approach to reducing restrictive practices and promoting a restraint-free environment in this service.
+The centre had significantly reduced its use of bedrails.
+There was one bedrail in use on the day of inspection.

-The person in charge was familiar with the guidance and had been working with the nursing and care team to reduce and eliminate where possible restrictive practices.
+The person in charge was on planned leave on the day of the inspection.
+However, nursing staff were familiar with restrictive practice guidance and had been working with the management team to reduce and eliminate where possible restrictive practices.
 The centre had completed the self-assessment questionnaire and had developed a targeted improvement plan.
-Resources were made available for staff training and for equipment such as low to floor beds.
+Resources were made available for staff training and for equipment such as low to floor beds and falls prevention mats in bedrooms.
+Staff had undertaken mandatory training in restrictive practice and in dementia awareness training which included the management of complex behaviour.
+This was a significant investment made by the provider and underlies their overall commitment to reducing restrictive practices.